 When Samantha was released from incarceration a month ago, she was worried.
-She had never had a job, she wasn’t familiar with the DC area, and so she thought her re-entry would be difficult to navigate.
-She had heard of the obstacles from others; how background checks made it difficult to get a job, how people turned away when they find out about your past, how unforgiving the world was when it came to those with a criminal record.
+She had never had a job, she wasn't familiar with the DC area, and so she thought her re-entry would be difficult to navigate.
+She had heard of the obstacles from others; how background checks made it difficult to get a job, how people turned away when they find out about your past, how they weren't willing to give her a chance, how unforgiving the world was when it came to those with a criminal record.

 And while Samantha was prepared for all of this to happen, her experience so far has been quite the opposite: people have been understanding and willing to give her a chance.

 When she was released into a halfway house, the house told her about Thrive DC's Women's Re-entry Program and she started attending Kimberly Gray's classes.

 "I've never felt supported and right away at Thrive Ms. Kim supported me, and I feel like I'm learning and retaining a lot from her.
 Her positive attitude shows me that she actually cares about my successes and is helping me to work towards the future I imagine for myself."

 She didn't have anything - clothes, personal possessions, hygiene products - so Thrive set her up with everything she needed to get back on her feet.
 That first week, Ms. Kim helped Samantha create a resume and practiced interview skills with her.
 Then Ms. Kim took her to a local restaurant where she was hired on the spot.